Quick Search: go

 At the Human Rights Council, governments can make statements that express a position vis-à-vis a particular human rights issue or a human rights situation in another country.

 A statement can be made by a single State, or several governments can deliver a joint statement.
-For example:

 Statements are not as strong as resolutions, as they do not have the authority to request the UN to take action or contribute resources.
-But they are a way of getting the Council to pay attention to issues that are not on the agenda, and is often a necessary step for further action by the UN.
+But they are a way of getting the Council to pay attention to issues that are not on the agenda, and are often a necessary step for further action by the UN.

 For more information on Government Statements, including examples and how you can influence the process, see ISHR Academy: Government Statements – Why are they useful?